hydroxion/document/README.md

 #### Contribute

-See the [project](https://github.com/Sphinxs/Proto-buffer/projects/1) and the [contribute](https://github.com/Sphinxs/Proto-buffer/blob/master/CONTRIBUTING.md) guide line to contribute to the project.
+See the [project](https://github.com/Sphinxs/Proto-buffer/projects/1) to contribute to the project.